jurriaan/aico/README.md

 `aico` is guided by a few core principles that differentiate it from chat-based assistants.

-*   **It's a Tool, Not an Agent.** `aico` is not a conversational partner.
-It is a command-line utility that transforms text.
+*   **It's a Tool, Not an Agent.** It is a command-line utility that transforms text.
 It takes files and instructions as input and produces diffs or raw text as output.
 Its behavior is designed to be as predictable as `grep` or `sed`.

-*   **Built for Composition.** The primary output of `aico` is a clean, standard unified diff printed to `stdout`.
+*   **Built for Composition.** One of the primary outputs of `aico` is a clean, standard unified diff printed to `stdout`.
 This allows it to be piped directly into other powerful command-line tools you already use.

     ```bash
     # Generate a diff and pipe it directly to git to apply it